ThoughtWorksInc/TWU101-TDDIntro/README.md

 ### Refactor code

 Now the code should be cleaned up.
 Move code to where it logically belongs.
 Remove duplication.
 Make sure variable and method names represent their current use.
 Clarify constructs that might be misinterpreted.
-Use Kent Beck's four rules of simple design to guide you, as well as anything else you know about writing clean code.
+Use the [Four Rules of Simple Design](https://theholyjava.wordpress.com/2011/02/14/clean-code-four-simple-design-rules/) to guide you, as well as anything else you know about writing clean code.
 By re-running test cases, you can be confident that [refactoring](http://en.wikipedia.org/wiki/Code_refactoring) is not damaging any existing functionality.